A supplementation plan is not about taking random products. It's about aligned nutrition, training, and goals.

 Magnesium

-The focus here is on maintaining muscle mass while reducing total calorie intake.
+Here the focus is on maintaining muscle mass while reducing total caloric intake.

 Nutritional basis